Find out the side effects, the reported adverse events and allergic reactions to the Pfizer vaccine.

-Temporary one-sided facial drooping and temporary inflammation of the heart wall (myocarditis) have been reported as rare side effects, affecting every 1 in 1,000 to 1 in 10,000 people.
+Temporary one-sided facial drooping has been reported as a rare side effect, affecting every 1 in 1,000 to 1 in 10,000 people in the clinical trials.

 Serious allergic reactions do happen but are extremely rare.
 They usually show soon after you’ve had your vaccine, which is why you need to wait at least 15 minutes.
 If you do have a serious allergic reaction, vaccinators are trained to manage these.

 If you’ve had an allergic reaction to any vaccine or injection in the past, talk to your vaccinator.

 Most side effects show within a day or two after being vaccinated.

 |What you may feel||What can help||When this could start|

 Pain at the injection site, a headache and feeling tired and fatigued.
 These are the most commonly reported side effects.